-Final Research Proposal Presentation
+Final Research Proposal Presentation (15% of total grade)

 After completing the components of the research proposal, you will create a professional conference poster summarizing the main aspects of your proposal.
 You will present your poster in a symposium held during our class.
-During the symposium, you will explain your research proposal and respond to questions.
+During the symposium, you will explain your proposal and respond to questions.